 The first time she showed at the Sprout gallery was in 2011 "The Viewed and the Edible" The exhibition ran from March 22nd to April 9th.
 Prints, paintings and three cake heads were on view.
 The heads were of Saddiq Khan, at that time Tooting MP, Ed Miliband (then the Labour leader) and the Colonel Gaddafi before his demise.
 Gaddafi's head was raffled and Saddiq sportingly cut his own cake head.

-Another head has been baked and sculpted, this time of a woman who deserves to be better known.
+Another head was baked and sculpted, this time of a woman who deserves to be better known.
 Her name is Charlotte Despard, 1844-1939 a suffragist - the founder of the Women's Freedom League, a socialist who lived in the Battersea Nine Elms area, setting up a working men's club, youth club, clinic and organised soup kitchens in the time of heavy unemployment and was an ardent supporter of Irish independence.
-From today she is being displayed at Battersea Arts Centre, will be shown as part of London Art Night on July 7th and will then be doing the rounds of libraries here in Wandsworth.
+She was displayed at Battersea Arts Centre, was shown as part of London Art Night on July 7th and is now in a local community centre.